vincenzomarotta/Data-Structures/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Second Assignments: Island Delivery
+## Second Assignment: Island Delivery
 This is the second and final assignment called Island Delivery